 It is not currently possible to retrieve the health status of an instance.
 While the system will not direct traffic to an unhealthy instance, the internal state of attached instances is not exposed.

-Manual EIPs require additional configuration on the target instance for that instance to receive traffic.
+Manual Elastic IPs require additional configuration on the target instance for that instance to receive traffic.

 Warning

-The EIP address is set up as an additional IP address for your instance.
+The Elastic IP address is set up as an additional IP address for your instance.
 The original IP address will still work, as it is used for outgoing connections.
-You must not remove the original IP address of the instance as the EIP will not work without it.
+Do not remove the original IP address of the instance as the Elastic IP will not work without it.
 Several other native functionalities will also break.

 Ubuntu Bionic